podlove/podlove-ui/README.md

 1. Make sure you have Node 10+ and [lerna](https://lerna.js.org/) installed
 2. Fork this repository
 3. Run `lerna bootstrap --hoist` to setup the workspace
+4. Run npm scripts in each application/package

 ### For Usage

 This mono repo creates a set of different packages within the `@podlove` NPM orgainzation.
-Once released you can use each package by simply installing it as an
+Once released you can use each package by simply installing it as a dependency.

 ## Used Libraries and Frameworks